Swami Bhoomananda Tirtha: Socio-cultural reforms

 Swami Bhoomananda Tirtha has conducted various movements for abolition of certain offensive and unlawful rituals and practices that were followed by some Hindu temples.
 Prominent among these are the practice called Thookkam at the Elavur Puthankavu Temple in Ernakulam District, and the practice of singing obscene songs during the Bharani festival at the Kodungallur temple.

 The Ashram

 Narayanashrama Tapovanam, the headquarters of Swami Bhoomananda Tirtha, is located at Venginissery village, 10 km South-West of Thrissur city.
 The Centres for Inner Resource Development (C.I.R.D), which are remote centres of the Ashram, are located in Delhi and Jamshedpur in India, Vienna - Virginia in the U.S.A and the Society for Inner Resources Development (S.I.R.D) is based in Kuala Lumpur, Malaysia.

 Foundation for Restoration of National Values

-Under the inspiration and guidance of Swami Bhoomananda Tirtha, the Foundation for Restoration of National Values (FRNV) was set up in June 2008 to help promote national values in the Indian society.
-The advisory board of the FRNV consists of Justice M.N.
-Venkatachaliah - former Chief Justice of India, Sri Ratan N. Tata, Chairman – Tata group, Dr. E Sreedharan - MD - Delhi Metro Rail Corporation, Sri N. Vittal - former Central Vigilance Commissioner, Smt.
-Vibha Parthasarathi, educationist and former Chairperson of the National Commission for Women, and Sri.
-T.S Krishnamurthy, former Chief Election Commissioner.
+Tirtha was involved in establishing the Foundation for Restoration of National Values (FRNV) in June 2008 to help promote national values in Indian society.
+The advisory board of the FRNV includes format Indian Chief Justice M.N.
+Venkatachaliah, Tata Group chairman Ratan N. Tata, E Sreedharan, and N. Vittal.